IT

 Analyst target range

-Analyst coverage is limited, with only 7 analysts providing estimates, which can lead to higher volatility and less efficient price discovery for this mid-cap stock.
+Analyst coverage for Gartner is limited, with only 7 analysts providing estimates according to the data.
 The consensus sentiment appears neutral to cautious, as evidenced by recent institutional ratings which include actions like 'Equal Weight' from Morgan Stanley and Barclays, an 'Underweight' from Wells Fargo, and a 'Buy' from Truist Securities.
-The average target price is not explicitly provided in the data, but the estimated EPS range for the next period is between $27.20 and $28.51, with an average of $27.91.
-The wide dispersion in recent analyst actions—from Buy to Underweight—and the lack of a unified bullish consensus signal high uncertainty and a lack of conviction regarding the company's near-term trajectory.
-This environment of low coverage and mixed signals means investors must rely more heavily on their own fundamental and technical analysis when assessing the risk/reward profile of the stock.
+This mixed bag indicates a lack of strong bullish conviction following the stock's precipitous decline.
+The average revenue estimate for the next period is approximately $7.59 billion, with an average EPS estimate of $29.69.
+Insufficient data is available on a consensus price target or a specific Buy/Hold/Sell distribution, which limits the ability to calculate implied upside.
+The limited number of covering analysts and the wide dispersion in recent rating actions (from Buy to Underweight) signal high uncertainty and a lack of clear directional consensus on the stock's near-term prospects.
+This environment of limited coverage and mixed signals can lead to higher volatility and less efficient price discovery as the market seeks to reconcile the company's strong cash flow generation with its recent growth and margin challenges.

 Bulls vs Bears: IT Investment Factors